meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 74. What are the functions of vitamin A?
 	1. immunity
 	2. promote vision, growth
+	3. prevents drying of the skin and eyes
+	4. promotes resistance to bacterial infection and overall immune system function
 75. What are the consequences and causes of vitamin A deficiency?
 Toxicity?
+	1.
 76. List two rich food sources of carotenoids?
 77. List three functions of vitamin C?
 78. What are the consequences of Vitamin C deficiency?